 Minimum 2.0 cumulative GPA

-Prerequisites: None This program will becapped at 20 participants, others will be put onto a waitlist.
+Please note that a maximum of 20 participants will have the opportunity to enroll in this program.
+Others will be put onto a waitlist.
 Students with fully completed applications will be given priority.

 Accommodation: Students will stay in Dalkeith Palace during the first two weeks of the program.
 Cork university dormitories will be used for the final week of stay in Cork, Ireland.